jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getPrdJsonViewContent`

-**Summary:** The `getPrdJsonViewContent` function is likely responsible for generating or formatting JSON content related to product reviews or ratings, which would be displayed within the "Review and Rating System" of the Local Home Cooking platform.
+**Summary:** The `getPrdJsonViewContent` function retrieves the JSON representation of the contact form submission data for viewing or processing within the "Contact Page" module.

 **Signature:** `function getPrdJsonViewContent(json: any)`